apache/trafficcontrol/docs/source/api/v5/coordinates.rst

 ------------------
 :id:          Integral, unique, identifier for the coordinate pair
 :lastUpdated: The time and date at which this entry was last updated, in :RFC:`3339` format

+	.. versionchanged:: 5.0
+		Prior to version 5.0 of the API, this field was in :ref:`non-rfc-datetime`.

 :latitude:  Latitude of the coordinate
 :longitude: Longitude of the coordinate
 :name:      The name of the coordinate

 .. code-block:: http
 	:caption: Response Example